At Baron Grey solicitors, we aim to make our costs as transparent as we possibly can.

 Purchase of Residential Property

-We charge a fixed fee commencing at £1300 plus VAT for any property purchases below £750,000, plus disbursements.
+We charge a fixed fee commencing at £1,500 plus VAT for any property purchases below £1M, plus disbursements.
+For properties over £1M fees are subject to discussion.

 Disbursements in a property purchase include stamp duty, land registration fee, land searches and title searches.
 A minor bank charge relating to money transfers will also be levied.
 The amount of stamp duty and land registration fees to pay are dependant on the purchase price.